The Necessity of Mastering All 300 Abstract Words and Symbols

 Reading a concrete word as well as an abstract word, phrase or sentence can result in the threshold for confusion being exceeded when the word(s) are not understood.

-There are also incidences where a word or phrase that a dyslexic reader has just successfully read, or is about to be read, can suddenly trigger confusion, resulting in a reading disability symptom.
+There are also incidences where a word or phrase that the dyslexic has just successfully read, or is about to be read, can suddenly trigger confusion, resulting in a reading disability symptom.

-Simply put, when dyslexic readers are reading aloud to a parent, teacher, tutor, or group, an abstract word or symbol that is met in the first paragraph may be read correctly each time it's encountered.
-And then, having no rhyme or reason, in the third paragraph, or the next page, or the next day, when the child encounters the same abstract word or symbol, that child may exhibit any of the reading disability symptoms: stumble, hesitate, insert a word, omit a word, skip a word, replace a word, misread a word, skip a line(s), go blank, or daydream.
+Simply put, when the dyslexic is reading aloud to a parent, teacher, tutor, or group, an abstract word or symbol that is met in the first paragraph may be read correctly each time it's encountered.
+And then, having no rhyme or reason, in the third paragraph, or the next page, or the next day, as the dyslexic child encounters the same abstract word or symbol, that child may exhibit any of the reading disability symptoms: stumble, hesitate, insert a word, omit a word, skip a word, replace a word, misread a word, skip a line(s), go blank, or miss a punctuation stop.

 As an example, the word "the" can be read correctly one minute, one day, or most of the time, and comprehension for that day's lesson might be considered as satisfactory.
 Then, seemingly out of the blue, the word “the” is skipped altogether, or it is read as the word “one,” or the word “a.”
 This occurs more commonly than most people are aware of.
 Tracking the words your child misreads is the only way to notice the inconsistent misreading of particular words.
 Even then, it is not obvious which of the six compounding factors (or some other issue) are responsible for the sudden occurrence of misread words or symbols.

 This kind of inconsistent reading success is so frustrating for the parent or teacher because they have observed the word "the" being read accurately most of the time.
-When the child reads the word “the” correctly, whoever is helping the child thinks “ah ha, he's got ‘the’ in his vocabulary now!”
-Then the next day the reading disability symptom appears once again and progress seems to have been thwarted.
+When the child reads the word “the” correctly, whoever is helping the child thinks “ah ha, they have ‘the’ in their vocabulary now!”
+Then the next day the reading disability symptoms appear once again, and progress seems to have been thwarted.

 If this inconsistent reading behavior is frustrating for the parent or educator, imagine how frustrating it is for the child.
-All too often, over a period of time, the instructor’s patience runs thin while the child is either attempting to read the sentence, or is distracted by seeking to do something more enjoyable.
-The result, of course is not good for either the child or their educator, be it a parent, teacher, or tutor.
-This frustration, coupled with impatience, by the authority figure translates to a child with dyslexia as “I’ve failed.”
+All too often, over a period of time, the instructor’s patience runs thin while the child is either attempting to read the sentence or is distracted by seeking to do something more enjoyable.
+The result, of course, is not good for either the child or their educator, be it a parent, teacher, or tutor.
+This frustration, coupled with impatience, by the authority figure translates to the dyslexic child as “I’ve failed.”
 Self-shame builds internally and self-esteem plummets.
 Reading lessons become more stressful and painful, becoming something to be feared and avoided, if possible.
 The expectation of more failure can become debilitating.

 It bears repeating that there is no way to predict which of the 300 abstract words and symbols will become obstacles to reading, nor when they might suddenly cause confusion for the child.
-The one thing to be sure of is that when a word is misread at any time, it indicates a lack of mastery of that word.
-This is why it is absolutely necessary for a child to master all 300 abstract words and symbols in order to learn to read fluidly with comprehension.
-The Magical I Am™ app, offers a pathway towards that mastery.
+The one thing to be sure of is that when a word is misread it becomes a source of confusion.
+Therefore, it is absolutely necessary for a child to master ALL 300 abstract words and symbols in order to learn to read fluidly with comprehension.
+The Magical I Am, is the pathway towards that mastery.